Edith Hamilton: Education

 Because Edith's parents disliked the public school system's curriculum, they taught their children at home.
 As she once described him, "My father was well-to-do, but he wasn't interested in making money; he was interested in making people use their minds."
 Edith, who learned to read at an early age, became an excellent storyteller.
 Hamilton credited her father for guiding her towards studies of the classics; he began teaching her Latin when she was seven years old.
 Her father also introduced her to Greek language and literature, where her mother taught the Hamilton children French and had them tutored in German.

 In 1884 Edith began two years of study at Miss Porter's Finishing School for Young Ladies (now known as Miss Porter's School) in Farmington, Connecticut, where attendance was a family tradition for the Hamilton women.
 Three of Hamilton's aunts, three cousins, and her three sisters attended the school.

 Hamilton returned to Indiana in 1886 and began four years of preparation prior to her acceptance at Bryn Mawr College near Philadelphia, Pennsylvania, in 1891.
 She majored in Greek and Latin and was awarded a Bachelor of Arts and a Master of Arts degree in 1894.
 Hamilton spent the year after her graduation as a fellow in Latin at Bryn Mawr College and was awarded the Mary E. Garrett European Fellowship, the college's highest honor.
 The cash award from Bryn Mawr provided funds to enable Edith and Alice, who had completed her medical degree at the University of Michigan in 1893, to pursue further studies in Germany for an academic year.
-Hamilton became the first woman to enroll at the University of Munich.
+Hamilton became the first woman to enroll at the Ludwig-Maximilians-Universität München.